 Rheumatoid arthritis (RA) is an autoimmune condition where the immune system begins to attack the body’s own tissues.

 RA causes inflammation in the lining of the joints, which can cause the joints to become red, warm, swollen, and painful.

 In individuals with RA, the immune system cells moved from the blood and into the joints as well as the tissue that lines them.
 When the cells arrive, they create inflammation, which makes the joints fill with fluid and swell.
 Joints increasingly become swollen, painful, red, and warm to the touch.

 Rheumatoid arthritis affects people in different ways.
-Sometimes, symptoms of RA occurs slowly over several years.
-Sometimes symptoms of RA occurs quickly.
+Sometimes, symptoms of RA occur slowly over several years.
+Sometimes symptoms of RA occur quickly.

 Warning Signs Of Rheumatoid Arthritis

 - Pain and swelling in the joints; the joints may also turn red and feel warm to the touch

 - Stiffness; especially in the morning or after sitting for a long period of time

 Rheumatoid Arthritis Causes

 Doctors are not entirely sure what causes rheumatoid arthritis.
 However, we do know that something triggers the immune system to attack the joints and, at times, other organs within the body.